Making sense of life with a new born

 So even if it’s only an hour or so each week try to support each other in having the time to sleep and exercise.
 Going for a swim, taking a yoga class or having a few hours of uninterrupted sleep can go a long way in helping you feel relaxed and re-energised.

 Being aware of and prepared for the impact of changes to your financial situation prior to giving birth will also help you to plan for your new family and to alleviate any financial stressors.
-Things to consider include unforeseen medical costs or illnesses and any loss of work, and ensuring you have the right health and income protection insurances in place will go a long way to minimising these concerns.
+Things to consider include unforeseen medical costs or illnesses and any loss of work, and ensuring you have the right health and Income Protection Insurance in place will go a long way to minimising these concerns.

 Taking the time to focus on your relationship as a couple is key to staying connected with each other and feeling supported.
 Parents often say they were unprepared for the changes to their relationship with their partners.

-Instantly a new mother’s focus in on protecting and caring for her child and healing from the birth, which can leave the partner feeling neglected.
-While the new mother can resent her partner being able to ‘escape’ to an office leaving her alone to care for the baby.
+A new mother’s focus on protecting and caring for her child and healing from the birth, which can leave their partner feeling neglected,while the new mother can resent her partner being able to ‘escape’ to an office leaving her alone to care for the baby.

 Scheduling in some ‘you’ time and some ‘couple’ time if only for a couple of hours a week can make a dramatic difference to your mental health.
 It gives you a chance to focus on yourself and each other and reconnect.